hagazzi/Maw-Mod-MMMerge/README.md

-# warehouse branch
+# Warehouse(branch)
 ported from merge revamp from cthscr files to include :
-Data/revamp.T.load (removed everything but string files for outc2 and zddb01 freehaven and warehouse) Data/revamp_mm6.games.lod (removed everything but map files for outc2 and zddb01 freehaven and warehouse) Data/zzWarehouse.T.lod Scripts/Global/Quest_Warehouse.lua Scripts/Maps/zddb04.lua
+- Data/revamp.T.load (removed everything but string files for outc2 and zddb01 freehaven and warehouse)
+- Data/revamp_mm6.games.lod (removed everything but map files for outc2 and zddb01 freehaven and warehouse)
+- Data/zzWarehouse.T.lod (this only override mapstats.txt from zMaw.T.lod to include the warehouse)
+- Scripts/Global/Quest_Warehouse.lua (gives dialog to the banker)
+- Scripts/Maps/zddb04.lua (warehouse map script)
-Scripts/Maps/outc2.lua (existing file modified to include warehouse entrance) Scripts/General/zzMaw-Items.lua (excluding warehouse from artifact in chest randomizing)
+- Scripts/Maps/outc2.lua (existing file modified to include warehouse entrance)
+- Scripts/General/zzMaw-Items.lua (excluding warehouse from artifact in chest randomizing)